-• license - Configuration option to specify the license servers and/or the license files.
-You can specify multiple license servers including port numbers (port_number@license_server_name), as well as license files, with one entry in main_config.
-List where you want the product to search, in order of precedence, using semicolons (;) as separators on Windows or colons (;) as separators on Linux.
+• license - Specifies license servers and license files.
+You can specify multiple license servers including port numbers (port\number@license\server\name), as well as license files, with one entry in main\config.
+List where you want the product to search, in order of precedence, using semi-colons (;) as separators on Windows or colons (:) as separators on Linux.

-For example, on a Linux system, you specify this value for license:
+For example, on a Linux system, you can specify the following value for the license property: